ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 ### Goals, Themes, Competitions

 *   Spotify SDK
-*   Collecting information on which of their top Spotify songs/artists/genres they want to work out to for suggesting themes
+*   Collecting information on which of the user's top Spotify songs/artists/genres they want to work out to for suggesting themes
 *   Integrating goals and themes with workouts

 Lower priority